programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Are the experts 'wrong'?

-Ordinarily, if an expert assigns label *x* to an observation then _x_ is assumed to be 'The Truth'!
-However, in the case of a PhD thesis it's worth questioning this assumption for a moment; are time-pressured, resource-constrained librarians necessarily going to be able to briefly glance at an abstract and *always* select the most appropriate DDC?
-And will they *never* be influenced by 'extraneous' factors such as the department in which the PhD student was enrolled or their knowledge of the history of DDCs assigned by the institution?
+Ordinarily, if an expert assigns label *x* to an observation then _x_ is assumed to be 'The Truth'.
+However, in the case of a PhD thesis it's worth questioning this assumption for a moment; are time-pressured, resource-constrained librarians necessarily going to gloss an abstract and *always* select the most appropriate DDC?
+Will they *never* be influenced by 'extraneous' factors, such as the department in which the PhD student was enrolled or their knowledge of the history of DDCs assigned by the institution?

-So while most approaches would treat 'misclassifications' as an error to be solved, we might reasonably ask whether every thesis has been correctly classified in the first place.
-To investigate this further we can turn to the trusty word cloud, but replacing the document-level view with a *class*-based TF/IDF in which we look at what is distinctive across a *set* of documents that were 'misclustered' when compared to their original DDC.
+So while most approaches would treat 'misclassifications' as an error to be solved, you might reasonably ask whether every thesis has been correctly classified in the first place.
+To investigate this question further you can turn to the trusty word cloud, replacing the document-level view with a *class*-based TF/IDF in which you look at what is distinctive across a *set* of documents that were 'misclustered' when compared to their original DDC.

 To do this we've made use of Maarten Grootendorst's [CTFIDF](https://perma.cc/U7FP-PEBC) module (as developed in posts on [topic modelling with BERT](https://perma.cc/6RXK-RUHB) and [class-based TF/IDF](https://perma.cc/TKY7-YEGP)).

-When creating titles for each plot the line-length can become a bit of a problem, so here's some simple code to split a title at some arbitrary `target_len`:
+When creating titles for each plot, the line-length can become a bit of a problem.
+Here's some simple code to split a title at some arbitrary `target_len`:

 ```python
 # Deal with long plot titles